onecarpayment/KARchain/README.md

 3- no more legal problems in ownership [proof of work vs proof of ownership] 4- AI output from the smart title ledger [smart accountability]

-Key: Block = Bar / Blockchain = Karchain / Token = Kar or KarToken / Provider = Service Provider or Buyer or Seller
+Key: Block = Bar / Blockchain = KARchain / Token = KAR or KARToken / Provider = Service Provider or Buyer or Seller

 If you need help in getting more info on other definitions and/or functions - please email us info@onecarpayment.com